restimel/vue3-tutorial/docs/configuration.md

 All properties accept either a string or an array of string (in such case any of these keys will trigger the action).
-The string should be the expected key (it can be any value return by [event.key](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key) ).
+The string should be the expected key (it can be any value returned by [event.key](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key) ).